arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 If I may borrow a metaphor, it's like there are 2 separate realms: the poor's man world of ordinary functions, manipulating simple values;
-and the elevated World Of Parsers, up there beyond the clouds, a realm full of funny operators, functors and monads.
+and the elevated World Of Parsers, up there beyond the clouds, a realm full of funny operators, Functors and Monads.
 It would be awesome to work down here on the ground, as we are already used to do, then to pop the result into a magic elevator, hit the button for the Parser World floor, and take it all in up there, for free.
 This is what the